-We retrospectively reviewed all RARP cases (n=101) performed by a single surgeon between November 2015 to January 2019, with the aim of assessing practicality of intra-operative measurement of urethral dimensions.
-All consenting patients who underwent RARP with complete intraoperative video recordings, and 3- and 6-month post-op follow-up data were included.
-Baseline data included age at time of surgery, cardiorespiratory and metabolic comorbidities, PSA level, preop IPSS, post-operative Gleason score and pathological stage.
-Patient reported pad usage per day at 3 and 6 months after surgery was recorded.
-Full continence recovery was defined by usage of 1 or fewer pads a day.
+We retrospectively reviewed all RARP cases (n=101) performed by a single surgeon between November 2015 to January 2019, with the aim of assessing practicality of intraoperative measurement of urethral dimensions.
+All consenting patients who underwent RARP with complete intraoperative video recordings, and three- and six-month postoperative followup data were included.
+Baseline data included age at time of surgery, cardiorespiratory and metabolic comorbidities, prostate-specific antigen (PSA) level, preoperative International Prostate Symptom Score (IPSS), postoperative Gleason score, and pathological stage.
+Patientreported pad usage per day at three and six months after surgery was recorded.
+Full continence recovery was defined by usage of one or fewer pads a day.

-To assess intra-operative BN diameter and urethral dimensions, a novel approach was employed.
+To assess intraoperative BN diameter and urethral dimensions, a novel approach was employed.
 Each operation video was reviewed on two independent occasions by a surgical resident, with an average of two measurements taken for each parameter on each occasion.
-Still screenshots were taken from each video to obtain standardized operative views, defined as the time-point after en bloc resection of the prostate but prior to anastomosis formation, and after 1-3 sutures were placed on the posterior wall of the urethra to the BN (Figure 1a).
+Still screenshots were taken from each video to obtain standardized operative views, defined as the time point after en bloc resection of the prostate but prior to anastomosis formation, and after 1-3 sutures were placed on the posterior wall of the urethra to the BN (Fig. 1A).
 This aimed to ensure that all measurements were consistently taken at a well-defined operative time point, and importantly, to minimize the effect of varying degrees of tissue traction on our measurements.
 For complete measurement standardization, all intraoperative images were taken when a 0° laparoscopic camera lens was in use.
-The known width of an 18F catheter (6mm) was utilized as a measurement constant, ensuring image magnification was accounted for on all measurements.
-A digital ruler application (ScreenRuler v1.2) was used to perform the required measurements (Figure 1b).
+The known width of an 18 F catheter (6 mm) was used as a measurement constant, ensuring image magnification was accounted for on all measurements.
+A digital ruler application (ScreenRuler v1.2) was used to perform the required measurements (Fig. 1B)

-UL was measured from the membranous urethra to the cut edge (Figure 1b).
+UL was measured from the membranous urethra to the cut edge (Fig. 1B).
 BN width and urethral width (UW) were similarly measured at this time point.
-UW was measured by taking the widest measurement between well-defined mucosal edges on either side of the urethra (Figure 1c).
+UW was measured by taking the widest measurement between well-defined mucosal edges on either side of the urethra (Fig. 1C).

-Analysis of the relationship between UL and dichotomous continence measures were performed using Wilcoxon rank sum tests and multivariable logistic regression with bilateral nerve sparing (yes/no) entered as a covariate.
-To further explore the nature and shape of the relationship between intraoperative dimensions and probability of incontinence measures; UL, UW, and BN width were modeled as restricted cubic splines and the predicted probabilities graphed.
-Analysis was performed using Stata v 13.0 SE (College Station, TX) with statistical significance set at 0.05.
+Analysis of the relationship between UL and dichotomous continence measures were performed using Wilcoxon rank sum tests and multivariable logistic regression with bilateral nerve-sparing (yes/no) entered as a covariate.
+To further explore the nature and shape of the relationship between intraoperative dimensions and probability of incontinence measures, UL, UW, and BN width were modeled as restricted cubic splines and the predicted probabilities graphed.
+Analysis was performed using Stata v 13.0 SE (College Station, TX, U.S.), with statistical significance set at 0.05.